 How can I tell if my Smart TV has been hacked?

-The easiest way to tell if your Smart TV has been hacked is by checking the bugs or errors you face.
-Your Smart TV’s camera/microphone icon popping up suddenly or seeing random volume changes are great indicators of TV tampering.
-A premium VPN keeps your information safe from hackers or snoops online.
+The easiest way to tell if your smart TV has been hacked is by checking the bugs or errors you face.
+Your smart TV’s camera/microphone icon popping up suddenly or seeing random volume changes are great indicators of TV tampering.
+You should frequently check for these or other signs that your smart TV is spying on you.

 • Check if there are unfamiliar video files in your folders.